 The accommodation has a major impact on the people who use it.
 And thus also on the results of the process that those same people are working on.
 By René Stevens (*)

 Many management teams nowadays recognize this and act accordingly.
-They do this by organizing Real Estate and Facility Management under the Human Resource Management department.
-A good thing, because in addition to the attention to how people function and perform, it also focuses on the environment in which they must do so.
+They do this by organising Real Estate and Facility Management under the Human Resource Management department.
+This a good thing, because in addition to the attention to how people function and perform, it also focuses on the environment in which they must do so.
 The one-sided attention on ‘workplaces’ thus shifts to ‘places that work’.
-The crucial question here is what makes the places work for the organization and its people?
+The crucial question here is what makes the places work for the organisation and its people.
 If you want to deliver custom work, you have to take the size first.

-Measurement methods such as the WELL standard and BREAAM only measure specific facets like health / well-being and sustainability.
+Measurement methods such as the WELL standard and BREEAM only measure specific facets like health/well-being and sustainability.
 The emphasis is on obtaining a (paid) certificate, assessed by external parties.
 The REN standard, on the other hand, is a measurement method with which own lenses are made to manage the learn/work environment.